Are you interested in pursuing higher studies? Does a career in academics and research excite you?

-- 100 Live Classes in 1 year, 2 live classes per week for 1 hour each (to begin from 1st July, 2021) on preparation strategy, how to find answers to specific types of questions, concept-based sessions, doubt-clearing sessions.
+- 50 Live Classes in 6 months, 2 live classes per week for 1 hour each (which began from 6th November, 2021) on preparation strategy, how to find answers to specific types of questions, concept-based sessions, doubt-clearing sessions.

 - Study materials for preparation for all subjects for CLAT-PG, AILET (for NLU Delhi), Delhi University and other State University Entrance Exams